Simon N. Ostheimer, for CNN • Updated 24th March 2017

 Editor's Note — CNN Insider Guides are thoroughly checked for accuracy.
 Given the fluid nature of the travel industry, however, some listings may fall out of date before guides can be updated.
 The best practice is to confirm current information on official websites before making plans to visit any business or attraction.

+(CNN) — Gazing on the developing island of today: Five-star hotels.
+Upmarket dining scene.
+Plentiful shopping.
 It's hard to believe that up until the 1970s, no paved roads existed on Koh Samui.
 It was only in 1989 that the island's airport was built.